cardboard-iguana/cardboard-iguana.com/notes/sql-injection.md

 # SQL Injection

 author:: Nathan Acks
-date:: 2022-04-06
+date:: 2022-07-29

 * SQL injection is *most* common in PHP-based apps (though other languages are also vulnerable).
-* The canonical SQL injection "test" is to input a single quote and see if that generates an error.
+* The canonical SQL injection “test” is to input a single quote and see if that generates an error.
 Remember, though, that there are *three* different kinds of quotes you may need to test!
-* When injecting code, you'll *often* want to end with a trailing "` -- `" (space-dash-dash-space) in order to *comment out* the remainder or the line you're injecting into.
-Generally "` --+`", "` --%20`", or "` -- -`" will be needed in practice to prevent the trailing space from being eaten.
-On some flavors of SQL, `#` will work too.
+* When injecting code, you‘ll *often* want to end with a trailing “` -- `” (space-dash-dash-space) in order to *comment out* the remainder or the line you're injecting into.
+Generally “` --+`”, “` --%20`“, or “` -- -`” will be needed in practice to prevent the trailing space from being eaten.
+On some flavors of SQL, “`# `” (and variants of the trailing space) will work too.
 (And sometimes you don't even need the trailing comment, if the value you're injecting into is at the end of a statement...)
-* You don't necessarily know *how* user inputs are going to be processed on the backend.
+* You don‘t necessarily know *how* user inputs are going to be processed on the backend.
 Sometimes its one query.
-Sometimes it's multiple queries.
+Sometimes it‘s multiple queries.
 This means that you sometimes need to inject SQL into *multiple* fields (particularly when trying to subvert a login).
 * Similarly, sometimes a developer might get "clever" and try to error out on trailing comments.
-If you suspect that's happening, just add something after the trailing ` -- ` -- it's all a comment, after all!
+If you suspect that's happening, just add something after the trailing ”` -- `” -- it's all a comment, after all!
+* It’s common to also test that login queries only return a single result.
+So sometimes you need to tack on `LIMIT 1` to achieve a login bypass.

 ## Types of SQLi